bvaughn/redux-search/docs/reduxSearch.md

 ```

 You can use the `indexDocument` callback to index your collection on as many fields as you would like.
 Indexing is done in a web-worker thread and so it won't block the UI.

+A `state` object is also specified in case your custom index needs to access any other part of your application store.